-NIA - UK's main assets are held in deposit other than cash equivalents of £238.6m followed by a significant amount in cash and cash equivalent of £38.4m.
-The Branch has slightly reduced its investments in fixed income instruments from £29.8m in 2020/21 to £28.7m in 2021/22 as a result of repositioning the portfolio to improve asset and liability matching.
+NIA - UK's main assets are held in deposit other than cash equivalents of £246.8m followed by a significant amount in cash and cash equivalent of £51.9m.
+The Branch has maintained its fixed income instruments at £28.7m for both 2022/23 and 2021/22 however there was a repositioning from Government bonds into corporate bonds during the year in order to improve asset and liability matching.
 The current holding of £28.7m in fixed income instruments is within NIA - UK's agreed capacity of £30.0m.
-Accrued interest of £1.2m related to fixed deposits and bonds is included in the Solvency II market value, whereas this is shown separately for UK GAAP accounts.
+Accrued interest of £4.0m related to fixed deposits and bonds is included in the Solvency II market value, whereas this is shown separately for UK GAAP accounts.